-On the first night of Orientation, new first year and transfer students gather on the President’s Lawn beneath Goddard Chapel for a ritual that involves words of welcome, reflections by students on the heritage and values of Tufts, and musical performances.
+Usually on the first night of Orientation, first year and transfer students gather on the President’s Lawn beneath Goddard Chapel for a ritual that involves words of welcome, reflections by students on the heritage and values of Tufts, and musical performances.
 Then approximately 1,600 entering students, faculty, and staff light the candles of the people around them.
 The candlelight slowly progresses up the hill until the whole hillside is lit.
 On the eve of Commencement, the class gathers again to repeat this ritual and to place “a light on the hill” before venturing out into the world.

 September 1, 2018